 Users must be on Jet Reports 2017 or higher

-- The person installing the Jet Service Tier must have admin rights on the Microsoft SQL server
+The logged-in user installing the Jet Service Tier must have admin rights on the SQL server via Windows Authentication

 Installing the Jet Service Tier, Services Database, and Jet Administration Console